componego/urfave-cli-integration/README.md

 )
 ```

-Subcommands can be added like this:
+Subcommands can be added as follows:

 ```go
 // ApplicationCLI belongs to interface urfave_cli_integration.ApplicationCLI.